Definition of Book Value of Equity

 - Valuation of assets is carried on the historical value until it is revalued and is typically lower than the market value and results in understating the book value of equity.

-- Book value is the part of quarterly, half-yearly, or annual filled annual reports and takes time to be published; as a result, the investor gets the information after a significant time of happening of the actual event, which might not be as useful if it would have been received earlier.
+- Book value is part of quarterly, half-yearly, or annual filled annual reports and takes time to be published; as a result, the investor gets the information after a significant time of happening of the actual event, which might not be as useful if it had been received earlier.

 - It may not reveal a true and correct picture if balance sheet figures are window-dressed.